 Royally chartered in 1754 by King George II of England as King’s College, Columbia University acquired its current name only in 1784.
 Its academic offerings are comprised of three undergraduate academic schools namely, the Fu Foundation School of Engineering and Applied Sciences, School of General Studies and Columbia College along with several highly specialized graduate schools such as Columbia Business School, School of International and Public Affairs and Law School, amongst others.
-Leverage Edu reviews its degree programs of engineering, social sciences, and psychology as particularly worth considering both with respect to Ivy League colleges as well as other contemporaries.
-Also known as ‘the quintessential great urban school’, Columbia University’s campus is one of the highly diversified assemblages of students with over 26,000 enrollments and 90 nationalities represented.
+Leverage Edu reviews its degree programs in engineering, social sciences, and psychology as particularly worth considering both with respect to Ivy League colleges as well as other contemporaries.
+Also known as ‘the quintessential great urban school’, Columbia University’s campus is one of a highly diversified assemblages of students with over 26,000 enrollments and 90 nationalities represented.
 Jack Kerouac (writer), Barack Obama (former US president), and Isaac Asimov (professor) are some of its distinguished alumni.
 Around 50% of undergraduate students enrolling receive partial or full financial aid.

 Amongst all the Ivy League colleges, Yale University has been at the forefront of social as well as scientific innovation and research across the globe.
-From being the first US academic institution to award doctoral degrees (PhD) to commitments towards music, drama and arts, it has been highly rated for meticulously curated degree programs, international opportunities, career outlook, etc. Apart from its Yale School of Drama, Yale Graduate School of Arts and Sciences Law School, School of Nursing, Yale Law School along, there are 8 more professional schools under the university.
+From being the first US academic institution to award doctoral degrees (PhD) to commitments toward music, drama and arts, it has been highly rated for meticulously curated degree programs, international opportunities, career outlook, etc. Apart from its Yale School of Drama, Yale Graduate School of Arts and Sciences Law School, School of Nursing, Yale Law School along, there are 8 more professional schools under the university.
 In terms of student participation, it witnesses a total enrollment of 13,433 students across around 80 major options out of which, 2,694 students hail from 123 different countries.
 Yale has strived to build a close-knit student community with 250 theatrical and musical events, 100 clubs and several cultural centres and athletic teams.
 The famous Yale Silver Scholars program has also etched its name worldwide for offering a 3-years early MBA course.
 Its eminent list of alumni includes names such as Oscar-winning actress Meryl Streep, actor Edward Norton, and Bob Woodward, a recognized journalist.

 University of Pennsylvania